Pravz-149/predict-AQI/README.md

 Plan Implementation and Execution Process:
 1. Data Collection: Gather historical and real-time data on pollutant concentrations from reliable sources from https://openweathermap.org/api
-2. Data Preprocessing: Handling Missing Values, Set Date Index, Outliers etc
+2. Data Preprocessing: Handling Missing Values, Set Date Index, Outliers, etc
 3. AQI Calculation: Calculate the AQI based on pollutant concentrations - built functions
 4. User Interface: Design a user-friendly interface to present the AQI information, precautions, and forecasted data.
 5. Model Training: Developed a script to train the model using the pollutant AQI as features and the resultant AQI as the target.
 Random Forest Regressor performed best